Connect with others who understand.

 How Do Other Health Conditions Affect Leukemia?

-When someone has more than one health condition at the same time, the conditions are known as comorbidities.
-Comorbid conditions may be related to leukemia in different ways.
-If you have other health conditions as well as leukemia, these comorbidities can lower your tolerance for leukemia treatment and limit your treatment options.
-For these reasons, having comorbidities may influence your leukemia prognosis.
+When someone has more than one health condition at the same time, the conditions are referred to as comorbidities.
+Comorbid conditions can affect leukemia in different ways.
+If you have leukemia along with other health conditions, these comorbidities may reduce your body’s tolerance for leukemia treatment and limit your treatment options.
+Because of this, having comorbidities can also impact your prognosis (the likely outcome of your illness).

-Other health conditions may be more likely to develop after leukemia treatment.
-Your doctor can help you better understand your individual risk factors for developing related conditions and recommend steps to lower your risk.
+Some health conditions may also be more likely to develop after leukemia treatment.
+Your doctor can help you understand your specific risk factors for these related conditions and suggest steps to help lower your risk.

 Read more about other health conditions related to leukemia.